sg893052/sonic-buildimage/devops/tam/tam-tail-stamping-hld.md

 ## 3.3 Daemons

 TS manager daemon runs as part of TAM docker.
-TS manager processes TS configuration from CONFIG DB, validates for consistency and completeness of TS configuration and updates valid S configuration to APPL DB.
+TS manager processes TS configuration from CONFIG DB, validates for consistency and completeness of TS configuration and updates valid configuration to APPL DB.

 ## 3.4 Switch State Service Design